andela-joyebanji/OpenSourceEvangelist/README.md

 ```

 ### Exceptions
-	OpenSourceEvangelistNotFoundException: This exception is thrown when the provided Github username is not found.
+	`OpenSourceEvangelistNotFoundException`: This exception is thrown when the provided Github username is not found.

 ## Security